-Kop Hill Climb Festival (KHCF) volunteers have today been given the accolade of the Queen’s Award for Voluntary Service (QAVS) 2020, the highest honour bestowed upon local volunteer groups to recognise outstanding work done in their own communities.
+KHC volunteers were awarded the Queen’s Award for Voluntary Service (QAVS) in June 2020, the highest honour bestowed upon local volunteer groups to recognise outstanding work done in their own communities.
 It is the equivalent of the MBE for such organisations.
 KHCF is one of 230 charities, social enterprises and voluntary groups to receive the prestigious Award this year.

 John Biggs, the KHCF Organiser, commented: “ Kop Hill Climb is run totally by over 300 incredible volunteers, characterised by their commitment, passion and skill, who together create a unique event only made possible by their sustained and selfless voluntary service”.